Contents

 When a device does not meet the security requirements of the device registration policies, the Admin Panel provides more information about why the user’s device was blocked.

-To view and manage your registered devices, see the Registered Devices section of the Endpoints page in the Admin Panel.
+To view and manage your registered devices, navigate to Devices → Duo Desktop Registered Devices in the Admin Panel.

 Device Health Checks